lowrycito/handbook/pages/study-manual-general-handbook-24.md

   * For young service missionaries: Missionary Standards for Disciples of Jesus Christ—Service Missions

-  * For all missionaries: the section “Use Technology Righteously” in chapter 2 of Preach My Gospel.
+  * For all missionaries: the sections “Use Technology Righteously” and “Follow the Safeguards for Using Technology” in chapter 2 of Preach My Gospel.

 24.4